 There is one benefit to all this chaos, though.
 Fish escaping the underwater apocalypse will swim up to the surface to try and escape, and as a result, they’ll be easier to catch.
-Not exactly a fair trade-off for the near-inexorable demise of our oceans, though.
+Not exactly a fair trade-off for the near-inexorable demise of plenty of life within our oceans, though.

 This deoxygenation, without a shadow of a doubt, it caused by us.

 When it comes to coastal regions, the chemical runoff from agriculture and industry is causing small-scale biological revolutions.
 Nitrate and phosphorous-rich pollution trigger a boom in phytoplankton populations.
 When they inevitably die off in vast numbers, they sink, and the bacteria that break them down consume enormous amounts of oxygen.